 • Financial Hardship: Only students with 90 or more credit hours may submit a financial appeal.
 Appeals based on financial reasons need to outline a detailed explanation of the financial situation to the Food Services Committee advisor.
 The appeal must be of an outstanding nature to warrant approval.
 Given the confidentiality of this appeal and the possible need to gather financial records from the university, a modified committee (comprising the chair, the Assistant Director of Residence Life and the Vice President of Finance or his/her designee) will discuss the financial hardship and make a recommendation.

 In previous years, the Food Services Committee accepted appeals based on scheduling difficulties.
 However, due to expanded hours of operation in the cafeteria, scheduling appeals will no longer be accepted.
 Please contact Sodexo Food Services at 563-333-6360 to get more information on hours of operation and meal replacement options.

 Questions?
 Please give us a call at 563-333-6258 or e-mail us at email@example.com

-Resident students with a health concern or disability needing special consideration should contact the Health Services or Services for Students with Disabilities offices.
+Resident students with a health concern or disability needing special consideration should contact the Health Services or Student Disability Services offices.
 Student health insurance information is available at the Health Services or Residence Life offices.

 The housekeeping staff cleans residence hall bathrooms and public areas as well as bathroom and kitchen areas of townhouses and houses on a weekly basis unless notified otherwise.
 Residents are responsible for their own rooms and other common area space.
 Students bear the responsibility for any excessive cleaning costs and/or the repair/replacement of university property damaged by vandalism or carelessness.